Stop guessing.

 You want the best quality at the lowest cost.
 No single prompt wins on both — the most accurate ones use more tokens and cost more.
 But there's a set of prompts where you can't improve one dimension without worsening the other.
 That set is the Pareto frontier, and it contains every worthwhile option.

-Every blue point represents a prompt that can't be beaten in both dimensions simultaneously - together they form the Pareto frontier.
-The grey points to the bottom right are strictly worse - aka dominated - meaning a frontier prompt exists that is either cheaper at the same quality, or better at the same cost, or both.
-Your original prompt appears as a diamond baseline marker, so you can see how much headroom exists at a glance.
+Every blue point represents a prompt that can't be beaten on both cost and quality at once.
+The grey points are dominated: somewhere on the frontier is a prompt that is cheaper at the same quality, better at the same cost, or both.
+Your original prompt appears as a diamond baseline marker, so you can see the available headroom at a glance.

 Entity resolution in 8 minutes